jconorgrogan/Chaotic-Phasors/README.md

 Even with the world's fastest supercomputer, cracking this system would take on the order of \(10^{5984}\) seconds.
 For context, the estimated age of the universe is about \(4.3 \times 10^{17}\) seconds.

+**Note: "Signiture" can not be continous data as it will open up reversal-type attacks.
+Propose mixing disperate sections of T while also mapping integers,